open/close all folders

 - When The Pale Man comes to life in Pan's Labyrinth, it starts first with this trope.

 - Obviously (and quite so) done in The Strangers, where it's clearly obvious from the whole lead-up that Liv Tyler's Too Dumb to Live character is going to scream and show that she's still alive.
 Adding yet another disappointment to an already subpar picture.

 - In the recent film of The Incredible Hulk, Emil Blonsky indicates his impending revival by his fingers coming to staccato life as Gen. Ross is walking away from his hospital bed.
 Even though his fingers are almost fully wrapped up in bandages and his whole arm and hand are in a suspension cast.
 Now that is a commitment to this trope.

-- This happened in Independence Day, followed shortly by an Eye Awaken, when the captured alien woke up in the middle of the Area 51 scientists trying to dissect it.
+- This happened in Independence Day, followed shortly by an Eye Awaken, when the captured alien woke up in the middle of the Area 51 scientists trying to remove its bioarmor.

 - Happens at the end of Christine, after the car has been compacted into a cube.
 A bar from the grill starts to move, showing that the car maybe Not Quite Dead.

-- Subverted in Teenage Mutant Ninja Turtles II with Super Shredder, who collapses a heavy pier onto himself as the Turtles he is trying to take with him escape.
+- Subverted in Teenage Mutant Ninja Turtles II: The Secret of the Ooze with Super Shredder, who collapses a heavy pier onto himself as the Turtles he is trying to take with him escape.
 The Turtles emerge from the water to look upon the wreckage, only to find Super Shredder's hand emerging from the wreckage to their horror.
 Raph exclaims "No-One Could Have Survived That!"
 And then the hand falters and falls limp upon the ruins of the pier, never to rise again, signifying that yes, the Shredder is finally done for.

 - But played straight near the start of the film where Shredder's hand can be seen slowly rising out of a pile of garbage to show that he survived the first movie after all.